nomike/HDS---Hidden-Disability-Sunflower-Brooch/README.md

 are trained to spot the lanyards and help the wearer.

 Now you can wear the sunflower as a brooch, to signal that you have a hidden disability.
-It can be anything (e.g. autism, anxiety, chronic pain, PTSD, dementia, chronic fatigue, etc) and you don't need an official diagnosis.
+It can be anything (e.g. ADHD, autism, anxiety, chronic pain, PTSD, dementia, chronic fatigue, etc) and you don't need an official diagnosis.

 #### Needed parts